iamckn/iamckn.github.io/source/_posts/2015-10-11-the-hackrf-one-first-steps.markdown

 comments: true
 categories: [radio]
 ---
 ####The wireless world is an area I've been interested in for a long time.
-From the the more common applications such as Wi-Fi, bluetooth and FM to the more lesser explored such as radar, satellite and GSM, radio frequency is an area I plan to explore extensively.
+From the the more common applications such as Wi-Fi, bluetooth and FM to the lesser explored such as radar, satellite and GSM, radio frequency is an area I plan to explore extensively.
 How awesome is the concept of <a href="https://en.wikipedia.org/wiki/Electromagnetic_pulse" target="_blank">electromagnetic pulses</a> in this age that is driven by electromagnetism.
 I digress so let me get back on track, there will be several more posts to explore the possibilities.

 <!--more-->